stas00/porting/transformers/fairseq-wmt19/README.md

 tokenizer = FSMTTokenizer.from_pretrained("/code/huggingface/transformers-fair-wmt/data/wmt19-en-ru")
 ```

-Important: If you update the model files, and re-upload them, you must be aware that
-due to CDN caching the uploaded model may be unavailable for up to 24hs after upload - i.e. the old cached model will be delivered.
-So the only way to start using the new model sooner is either:
+Important: If you update the model files, and re-upload them, you must be aware that due to CDN caching the uploaded model may be unavailable for up to 24hs after the upload - i.e. the old cached model will be delivered.
+So the only way to start using the new model sooner is by either:
-1. download it to a local path and use that path as an argument that gets passed to `from_pretrained()`.
+1. downloading it to a local path and use that path as an argument that gets passed to `from_pretrained()`.
-2. make sure you use: `from_pretrained(..., use_cdn=False)` everywhere for the next 24h - it's not enough to do it once.
+2. or using: `from_pretrained(..., use_cdn=False)` everywhere for the next 24h - it's not enough to do it once.

 ## AutoConfig, AutoTokenizer, etc.

-One other change to do is to plug the newly ported model into the automated model `transformers` system.
+One other change I needed to do is to plug the newly ported model into the automated model `transformers` system.
 This is used primarily on the [models website](https://huggingface.co/models) to load the model configuration, tokenizer and the main class without providing any specific class names.
 For example, in the case of `FSMT` one can do:

 ```
 from transformers import AutoTokenizer, AutoModelWithLMHead